This is our story.

 2007 Fr Chris Ford

 Over the years the College maintained high academic standards in a faith-permeated environment.
-The College is a multicultural environment with an overriding aim to build a synthesis of faith and culture in the lives of all students.
+The College is a multicultural environment and endeavours to build a synthesis of faith and culture in the lives of all students.

-With the arrival of the new Principal Fr Prest, the separate Year 9 Campus was established, later named the Mannix Campus.
+With the arrival of the new Principal Fr Prest, the separate Year 9 Campus (later named Mannix Campus) was established.

-2003 was the year that the College colours and uniform where modernised, with a change from the traditional green and gold, to the current navy, silver and red.
+The College colours and uniform where modernised in 2003, with a change from the traditional green and gold, to the current navy, silver and red.

 2007 saw the commencement of the Hall of Fame initiative to commemorate the College’s 50th Anniversary year.
-This initiative has seen 21 past pupils be inducted into the Hall of Fame.
+This initiative has seen 26 past pupils inducted into the Hall of Fame.

 2010-2011 Fr Chris Ford

-In 2012, first lay Principal in the College’s history, Mr Robert Brennan commenced his leadership assignment.
+In 2012, the first lay Principal in the College’s history, Mr Robert Brennan commenced his leadership assignment.

 2013 saw both the launch of the House Mascots and Mottos as well as the introduction of the Salesian Award system; a reward based system designed to recognise the boys’ involvement in Academic, Cultural, Community and Sporting areas.